-Travel and tourism is a major industry in Michigan.
+Travel and tourism are major industries in Michigan.
 According to Travel Michigan, in 2017, Michigan played host to over 122 million who spent $24.7 billion.
 As a result, there has been a focus on creating scenic designation travel routes that tourists can experience while getting to their final destination.
-We were amazed to discover that Michigan has 22 scenic byways.
+We were amazed to discover that there are 22 Michigan scenic byways.
 These routes can be found from urban Detroit to the Keweenaw Peninsula in the U.P.
 These adventures can be part of any vacation itinerary.

 National Scenic Byways – All American Roads

 The United States Department of Transportation selects a National Scenic Byway, a road recognized with six “intrinsic qualities”: cultural, historical, natural, recreational, scenic, and archeological.
 The list was authorized by Congress in 1991 to preserve and protect the nation’s scenic but often less-traveled roads and promote tourism and economic development.